F-Almeman/WordNet_Evaluation/README.md

 [**Intrinsic evaluation**](https://colab.research.google.com/drive/18kXRLXlEm-2uku5Imw0jzttqw5O2n7c6?usp=sharing): this Google colab notebook evaluates the definition model interinisically using BLEU, METEOR, ROUGE, and BERTScore.
 It takes the output file from [dm_training_testing.py](src/dm_training_testing.py) to evaluate the generated definitions.</br>

 # WN_in_Word Similarity
 [**word_similarity.py**](src/word_similarity.py): For this experiment, we use the examples to generate word embeddings, using MirrorWiC, a state-of-the-art model for learning high-quality representations of words or phrases in context.
 The idea behind this experiment is that informative examples should lead to higher-quality embeddings.
 To evaluate the quality of the word embeddings, we rely on a number of standard word similarity benchmarks, namely SimLex-999, SimVerb-3500, Stanford's Contextual Word Similarities (SCWS), and MEN Test Collection.
+The output file is availabe at [results_similarity_experiment.csv](https://docs.google.com/spreadsheets/d/1oWCS2mkw4Fe59XYv1lR1_SIu_LKbEWx6Z1X6B-fRCUA/edit?usp=sharing)

 ```
-python3 src/src/word_similarity.py --input_words wn_cha_common.csv --input_gpt sim_examples_gpt_simple_and_gdex.csv --similarity_file similarity_datasets.csv
+python3 src/src/word_similarity.py --input_words datasets/wn_cha_common.csv --input_gpt datasets/sim_examples_gpt_simple_and_gdex.csv --similarity_file datasets/similarity_datasets.csv
 ```